Skip to main content

 • Stay home and avoid contact with others – this will stop you spreading the illness to others.

-If you have a blocked nose, a pharmacist might be able to help with decongestant sprays and tablets.
-Similarly, they may recommend certain cold and flu medicines.
-Remember that cold and flu medicines often contain ibuprofen and paracetamol, so be careful not to exceed the recommended dose.
+If you have a blocked nose, a pharmacist might be able to help with decongestant sprays and tablets1.
+Similarly, they may recommend certain cold and flu medicines1.
+Remember that cold and flu medicines often contain ibuprofen and paracetamol, so be careful not to exceed the recommended dose1.

 When to see a doctor

-Seek immediate medical advice if you suddenly develop chest pains, have difficulty breathing, or cough up blood.
+Seek immediate medical advice if you suddenly develop chest pains, have difficulty breathing, or cough up blood1.

 Prevent catching and spreading cold or flu

-Nobody wants to catch or spread a cold to their family, friends, or colleagues.
-But taking a few simple precautions can help stop the virus from spreading:
+Nobody wants to catch or spread a cold or flu to their family, friends, or colleagues.
+Taking a few simple precautions can help stop the virus from spreading1:

 • Wash your hands regularly with warm, soapy water